The Definitive Guide to Sales Process Creation

 Sales qualification is simply asking prospects the right questions.
 Do this early in the conversation to ensure nobody wastes their time.
 You’ll have a more efficient sales process as a result.

-There are dozens of questions you can use to qualify (or disqualify) your leads.
+You can use dozens of questions to qualify (or disqualify) your leads.
 Here, I’ll list out seven key questions your qualification process must include.

 Strategic & Tactical Sales Advice: Straight to Your Inbox.